Cohen-Or/cohen-or.github.io/posts/sjm.md

 # Change Point Detection with Statistical Jump Models
 In this post we will explore the benefits of identifying regimes in financial markets and learn how to statistically classify and predict change points in regimes.

 The German philosopher Georg Hegel said, *"The only thing that we learn from history is that we learn nothing from history"*.
-A history of financial markets data can teach us a lot about common patterns that prevail in markets and help us better manage our risks and portfolios.
+A valuable insight we can gain from studying the history of financial markets is the prevalence of common patterns that repeat in the evolvement of asset prices.

-Market regimes are clusters of persistent market conditions that affect the performance of different asset classes and relevance of investment factors.
+Market regimes are clusters of persistent conditions that affect the performance of different asset classes and the relevance of investment factors.
 The change of these regimes is usually a result of a change in the macroeconomic environment, e.g. a change in inflation or unemployment levels.

 Fundamental macro indicators are often discovered retrospectively while the dynamic nature of markets reflects the macro environment concurrently.
 Early change point detection (CPD) of market regime is a valuable input to strategic investment decisions such as asset allocation and the level of exposure to various investment factors.
 However the stochastic nature of prices means that identifying a persistent change is a challenging task given the low signal to noise ratio.